What Date is 60 Days From Today?

 Common Uses for a 60-Day Window

-- Credit-card and bank-statement dispute windows
+- Account and statement review windows

 - Typical resignation notice periods for senior-level roles